 Plus, the city is growing, and its residents are enjoying the benefits.
-Miami-Dade County had nearly 2.8 million residents as of July 2018, and that number could increase to 3.3 million by 2040.2,3 In addition, from November 2015 to November 2016, the number of unemployed residents decreased by 10 percent.
+Miami-Dade County had nearly 2.8 million residents as of July 2018, and that number could increase to 3.3 million by 2040.
+In addition, Miami-Dade County data shows that, from November 2015 to November 2016, the number of unemployed residents decreased by 10 percent.
 And average household incomes increased by 15 percent from 2010 to 2015.

 So you can see why exploring the career-focused educational options offered by vocational and technical schools in Miami may be an excellent idea.
 There's a lot of opportunity in the region, and getting a quality education can help you access the exciting possibilities.
 For example, check out seven of the strongest industries below.
 You might discover a career option that's perfect for you.

 The projected job growth numbers below are from the Florida Department of Economic Opportunity for the period between 2016 and 2024.
 The median hourly wages are based on department data from 2016.